 Foolproof Drill #1 – The Catch Up Drill

 Push off the wall with both your hands shoulder width apart in front of you.
 Do one stroke at a time while your other arm is always leading you in front of the body, resting on the water surface.
-Make sure that your leading arm doesn’t sink towards the bottom while you are taking a stoke with your other arm.
+Make sure that your leading arm doesn’t sink towards the bottom while you are taking a stroke with your other arm.
 Keep your elbow of the leading arm as close to the surface as possible at all times.

 The catch up drill is a great and easy to do drill which allows you to focus on and get a great feel for your catch.
 It also improves the timing of your stroke and strengthens your shoulders.